ashleyrennee/ashleyrennee/README.md

 I like to build scalable solutions that integrate user needs and business goals, with accessibility and equity being foundational components of my work as a Designer and Programmer.

-My areas of interest are **iOS Mobile Dev, Web Development, and Design**.
+My areas of interest are **Application Development,iOS Mobile Dev, and Design**.
 I am currently studying Computer Science and minoring in Business at **Florida International University**.

 ## Programming Skills